 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

 Suppose an investor decides to buy debt securities such as bonds.
 Then the investor has two options- either to hold this security until it reaches its maturity date or to sell it at a premium when there is a decline in the interest rate.
 This debt security is called held-to-maturity if the holder chooses to hold it for the entire term till the maturity date.
 So if the holder purchases a 10 year treasury bond and makes the choice of holding it till it matures in the tenth year, then the Treasury bond comes under held-to-maturity.

 We note that Jet Blue’s Held to Maturity Securities include Treasury Notes and Corporate Bonds.
 It had a total of $256 million HTM securities.

-- Investing in these securities is not a good option if the investors plan to liquidate assets in a short time period or for those who prefer investments which give the option of cashing in whenever it is necessary.
+- Investing in these securities is not a good option if the investors plan to liquidate assets in a short period or for those who prefer investments, which give the option of cashing in whenever it is necessary.

-- Since held to maturity investment have already determined returns which are fixed so there is no possibility of getting higher returns even if there is a considerable increase in the market and favorable conditions exist in the market.
+- Since held to maturity, investment has already determined returns, which are fixed, so there is no possibility of getting higher returns even if there is a considerable increase in the market and favorable conditions exist in the market.

 Difference Between Held-to-Maturity Trading and Available for Sale Securities